 2) Material & MERV Rating

 Filter efficiencies are given a number from 1-16 called the MERV rating.
 MERV stands for Minimum Efficiency Reporting Value.
 This number identifies for the user, under the least efficient conditions, how well the filter is designed to capture contaminants.

 To help explain the scale of this system, these are some common MERV ratings and how they relate to efficiencies.
 This is only a guide, so make sure you read the filter manufacturers’ information when buying specific filters.

 Pleated, Media panel, Cube

 MERV 13-16 >98%

 Be Careful About High MERV Ratings

 The default choice for most systems would be a MERV 6-8.
-A higher MERV filter should be used subject to the advice of your Stark Services representative to confirm your system has the capability of moving the suitable quantity of air through higher efficiency filters.
-You normally do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
+A higher MERV filter should be used subject to the advice of your Stark Services representative to confirm your system has the capability of moving the proper quantity of air through higher efficiency filters.
+You generally do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
 However, if your family suffers from allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.

 Filtration has changed considerably over the past several years.
 Originally, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
 Today it’s a whole new ballgame.
 Haltom City area homeowners expect their air filter to save loved ones from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!